How to Remove Pollen & Other Debris from Your Pool

 Using Pool Vacuums to Keep Your Pool Sparkling

 Debris does not appear only on the surface of your pool but also on the bottom of it.
 An automatic pool skimmer cannot collect the debris at the bottom of the pool.
-So, your best option is a pool vacuum.
+So, your best option is an automatic pool vacuum.
 This piece of equipment is exactly as its name states.
 It sucks dirt and other small debris from the bottom of your pool.
 It’s the same as vacuuming your house but it’s underwater.
 If you somehow have very large objects on the bottom of your pool, like a huge rock, then it’s probably best to pick it up yourself.

 Eliminate Pollen & Debris from Your Pool with Shoreline Pools